hussien89aa/MigrationMiner/README.md

 ## MigrationMiner
- MigrationMiner is a library/API written in Java that can detect refactorings migration code between two Java third-party library.
+ MigrationMiner is a library/API written in Java that can detect code migration between two Java third-party library.
 In practice, library migration can be seen as the process of replacing a library with a different one, while preserving the same program behavior.

  Currently, it supports the detection of  any migration happen in project history that uses maven project architecture(has pom.xml) and Android project.